Skip to content

 Building Industrial Digital Twins on AWS Using MQTT Sparkplug

-Written by Kudzai Manditereza
+by Kudzai Manditereza

-A Digital Twin is a digital representation of a physical asset, process or system that helps industrial companies optimise production processes and prevent asset failures by predicting them in advance.
+A Digital Twin is a digital representation of a physical asset, process or system that helps industrial companies optimize production processes and prevent asset failures by predicting them in advance.
 Moreover, industrial companies want to use Digital Twins to improve operational planning by getting insights into what parts may need repair and being able to monitor an entire fleet of assets, simulate future scenarios and make comparisons to improve the overall efficiency of their equipment.

 In this article, I will cover the fundamentals of Digital Twins, challenges in building them, how MQTT Sparkplug simplifies their creation and management, and then provide an architecture for Sparkplug integration into AWS Cloud.
 To provide context, I’m going to use an example of an energy company using Digital Twins to manage a fleet of Wind Turbines through virtualisation and generating prediction analytics.